Today, we try to keep our equilibrium. The

 caught in the bottom of a vee-shaped groove is in

-only falls back to the bottom.
+completely stable equilibrium.
+If you jiggle it, it will only fall back to the bottom.
 Stable equilibrium

 We humans live in varying states of unstable

 equilibrium.
-When we walk, we achieve a brief
+When we walk for example, we achieve a brief

 unstable balance on one foot.
 Then we begin a